flovv/flovv.github.io/_posts/2026-02-22-limits-of-ai-optimization.md

 ## Long Version

 AI-driven ad optimization and personalization systems are impressive.
-TikTok Google, Meta; they can show you the right ad to the right person at the right time, learning and improving continuously.
+TikTok, Google, Meta; they can show you the right ad to the right person at the right time, learning and improving continuously.
 But there's a dirty secret: **these systems are built for the US/Chinese market.**

 When you try to use them in smaller markets like Germany (80 million people) or Sweden (10 million), the math breaks down.
 The feedback loop that enables AI learning becomes too sparse for the algorithms to work.